 How to Open Accounts as a Resident in Europe?

 The same is true when trying to open a European business account online.
-Local businesses will have a much easier time opening accounts.
-On the other hand, international business customers typically need to provide certified documents and meet different requirements to open a business account successfully.
-Additionally, even if the business bank account is opened, they may not be able to access payment facilities such as payment processing in Europe.
+Local businesses have a much easier time opening accounts than international businesses.
+This is because international businesses typically need to provide certified documents and meet different requirements when opening a business account.

 Where in Europe Can a Non-Resident Open a Bank Account?

-These days, most people think of the 27 member states of the EU when they hear “Europe”.
-But, when looking at Europe from a banking perspective, this is a mistake.
+These days, most people think of the 27 member states of the EU when they hear “Europe” but when looking at Europe from a banking perspective, this is a mistake.

-Of course, there are a few standout European banking hubs that are worth discussing.
+There are a few standout European banking hubs that are worth discussing.
 These include some of the most popular options for expats, digital nomads, entrepreneurs, and investors.

-Such jurisdictions may include Austria, Gibraltar, Liechtenstein, Portugal, Switzerland, the United Kingdom, and many other European jurisdictions — all of which are included in the GlobalBanks Database.
+Such jurisdictions include Austria, Gibraltar, Liechtenstein, Portugal, Switzerland, the United Kingdom, and many other European jurisdictions — all of which are included in the GlobalBanks Database.

 The GlobalBanks Database shares the best non-resident banking options across Europe and highlights the most important considerations when opening a non-resident account at each bank.
 Below are just a few of the considerations we highlight in the GlobalBanks Database.